 So down a verdict with Ted Cruz now, wherever you get your podcasts.

-The impeachment oax is going nowhere.
+The impeachment oaks is going nowhere.

-We have 196 to nothing in terms of votes in the Congress, and as far as I'm concerned, I hear the Senate is angry about it.
+And as far as I'm concerned, I hear the Senate is angry about it.

-The Republican Senators are very angry about what's going on because they hurt our country.
+The Republican senators are very angry about what's going on because they hurt our country.

-They're hurting our country, the other side very badly.
+They're hurting our country, the other side, very badly.

 We have tremendous support.